Safety

 controlled negative pressure test

-CNP.
+CNP test.
 A quantitative fit test that starts with negative air pressure and uses a constant, equal amount of air flow in and out of the mask.
-A CNP test measures leakage into the mask.
+A controlled negative pressure test measures leakage into the mask.

 denatonium benzoate

 The most bitter-tasting substance known to humans.
-Denatonium benzoate is used in qualitative fit testing.
+Denatonium benzoate is used in taste threshold screening.

 end of service life

 ESL.
-The point at which a respirator is no longer providing adequate protection.
-ESL occurs when the air-purifying element, such as a cartridge, has become saturated with contaminants.
+The point at which a respirator no longer provides adequate protection.
+End of service life occurs when the air-purifying elements are no longer functional.

 end-of-service-life indicators

-ESLI.
-Signs that a respirator is no longer providing adequate protection.
-ESLIs may include changes in the appearance of the respirator, specific alarms, or integral device components activated by respirator deterioration.
+ESLIs.
+A sign that a respirator no longer provides adequate protection.
+End-of-service-life indicators may include changes in the appearance of the respirator, specific alarms, or integrated components activated by respirator deterioration.

 engineering controls

-Steps taken by an administrator to reduce hazards and safety risks before they reach employees.
+A step taken to reduce hazards and safety risks before they reach employees.
 Engineering controls can include switching to non-hazardous chemicals or enclosing a process to prevent the release of fumes.

 exhalation valve